 Worried you might be developing a cold sore?
 Cold sores, fluid-filled blisters that develop as a result of the HSV-1 or HSV-2 virus, are extremely common, affecting well over half the world’s population.

-For the most part, cold sores heal themselves over the course of one to two weeks.
 However, a proactive approach to treating a cold sore can speed up the healing process, resulting in a clear, cold sore-free face without the usual time spent dealing with discomfort and embarrassment.

 Below, we’ve covered the best ways to attack cold sores when and as they form, as well as the medications that are most effective for helping you treat, heal and remove cold sores as quickly as possible once they start to develop.

 The key to stopping a cold sore quickly is to treat it the moment you notice symptoms.
 While it’s rarely possible to completely avoid a cold sore, treating it before it develops into a larger sore is a good way to limit its development and deal with a smaller, less obvious sore.

 In a best-case scenario, treating a cold sore early prevents it from developing into a full-on sore.

 In a worst-case scenario, even if you act a little too late in treating the cold sore, you’ll still speed up the healing process.

 Because of this, it’s important to be aware of the initial warning signs of a cold sore.
 The faster you can act once you notice these symptoms, the less time the cold sore will have to break out and affect your lips, gums and mouth.